 Young Tigers Dustin Martin and Brandon Ellis were selected in the forward line and back line respectively.
 Fremantle’s Nathan Fyfe was picked in the midfield, while Walters was nominated as a forward and has been named on the bench.

-Bombers Jake Carlisle and Dyson Heppell have been picked in the back line and midfield respectively, while Kangaroos Aaron Mullett and Jack Ziebell were both selected on the interchange bench – Mullett as a defender and Ziebell as a midfielder.
+Bombers Jake Carlisle and Dyson Heppell were picked in the backline and midfield respectively, while Kangaroos Aaron Mullett and Jack Ziebell were both selected on the interchange bench – Mullett as a defender and Ziebell as a midfielder.

-Adelaide’s Daniel Talia and Collingwood’s Steele Sidebottom have each been rewarded for consistent seasons with a spot in the defensive six.
+Adelaide’s Daniel Talia and Collingwood’s Steele Sidebottom were rewarded for consistent seasons with spots in the defensive six.

-Bulldog Tom Liberatore was considered unlucky not to be selected in the All Australian squad but has been recognised in the 22under22 team with a midfield spot, alongside tough Swan Dan Hannebery.
+Bulldog Tom Liberatore was considered unlucky not to be selected in the All Australian squad but was recognised in the 22Under22 team with a midfield spot, alongside tough Swan Dan Hannebery.

 West Coast’s Jack Darling and Greater Western Sydney’s Jeremy Cameron have been selected to hold down key position posts in the forward line, with Geelong’s Steven Motlop, Hawthorn’s Luke Breust and Port Adelaide’s Chad Wingard to play alongside them.

-Those unlucky to miss out on selection include Hawthorn’s Jack Gunston, Geelong’s Mitch Duncan and Brisbane’s Jack Redden.
+Those unlucky to miss out on selection included Hawthorn’s Jack Gunston, Geelong’s Mitch Duncan and Brisbane’s Jack Redden.

-Brisbane is one of four teams without a representative in the 2013 22under22 team – the others being Melbourne, St Kilda and Carlton.
+Brisbane was one of four teams without a representative in the 2013 22Under22 team – the others being Melbourne, St Kilda and Carlton.